joestephens/dealership-finder/README.md

 All notifications to the user are handled by `react-toastify` - this was a time saving decision allowing me to focus on more important app functionality.

+Lat/lng is logged out to the console to demonstrate capability, as the mock dealership data presented doesn't use this in any way.

 ## To Do

+* [ ] Fix environment variable on Heroku
 * [ ] "CONTINUE TO NEXT STEP" button and behaviour
 * [ ] Tests for existing components
 * [ ] Add a map to `StepOne`